 #5 Mistake when Feeding Toddlers: Not Having Controlled Choices

 There was a point, when we were desperate, that we gave our son whatever he’d eat.
 We then overcorrected by trying to force-feed him the one meal we had made.

 But that didn’t work out well either, so we had to figure out that sweet spot between one and the other. and we found it by limiting our son’s choices.

-Since there’s three of us, we each can choose one item in our plate between 2 options from the meal plan.
+Since there are three of us, we each can choose one item on our plate between 2 options from the meal plan.
 So when I ask my son “Would you like pasta or rice?”
-And he answers me “Rice” he’s both taking a more active part in his our nutrition, and making a small commitment.
+And he answers me “Rice” he’s both taking a more active part in our nutrition, and making a small commitment.